srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 conn = remote(host, port)
 conn.recvuntil(b'op[32] <= ')

-# list to store all of the bytes
+# List to store all of the bytes
 resp = []

 # view the notes to know why there is a try-except block